 - What are the benefits and risks of each option?

-- I have these other health conditions.
+- I have other health conditions.
 How can I best manage them along with my hiatal hernia?

 - Are there any restrictions that I need to follow?